 Glenn Simpson believes that the Trump Organization became involved in money laundering in the integration phase after illicit funds have been layered.

-Instead of buying the property as an individual, the money launderer will use a shell company or legal trust to buy the property.
-These types of transactions are fairly common in the New York City real estate market and do not attract any scrutiny.
+Instead of buying the property as an individual, the money launderer will use a shell company or legal trust to purchase the property.
+These types of transactions are reasonably common in the New York City real estate market and do not attract any scrutiny.
 The reality is that most sellers in real estate transactions have little interest in scuttling a deal just because the money used to buy the property has a cloudy history.
-They would rather look the other way.
+They would instead look the other way.
 This makes real estate an ideal front for money laundering.

 Therefore, any of the money that you make from rentals can go directly into the financial system – no questions asked.
 You can also hold onto that real estate and eventually sell it.
 Markets such as New York and London have been especially attractive to money launderers because rentals are profitable and these two markets have been booming over the last 30 years.
 A money launderer would probably describe this as a win-win scenario.